 Your Voice Matters: Alpha-1 Advocacy at Home!

-With the 2016 election right around the corner and pressing issues facing the Alpha community, now is the perfect time to engage with your Representative and Senators in Congress!
+Now is the perfect time to engage with your Representative and Senators in Congress.
 The best part is that you don’t need to travel to Washington, DC to engage in advocacy - here are some easy ways that you can advocate for Alphas at home!